All for You (Titanium album)

 All for You is the debut studio album by New Zealand boy band Titanium, released by Illegal Musik worldwide on 7 December 2012.
 After The Edge competition winners were announced and Titanium were formed they began recording the album in Auckland, working with a variety of writers and producers.

 The album is predominantly a pop music album, which orientates into pop rock, dance-pop, teen pop and power pop.
 The album's lyrical content explores themes about having fun, being young, relationships, empowerment and love issues.

 The album received generally favourable reviews from contemporary music critics, commending the album's youthful lyrics and pop sensibility.
 All For You went to No. 8 on the New Zealand Albums Chart.

+Release

 The album was released in Australia under the title All For You 2.0 on 4 October 2013.

+The fifth single, "Soundtrack to Summer", was released in 2013 and features vocals from Jupiter Project.
+It was released to radio in New Zealand on 1 March 2013, and in the United States in May 2013.
+The official music video premiered via YouTube on February 28, 2013.
+To date the video has reached over 15,000 views.

+It's an up tempo music video directed by Craig Gainsbough and Adam King, who shot the video on a historic 70 ft classic schooner called Haparanda.

+Titanium performed "Soundtrack to Summer" live on What Now and on The Erin Simpson Show.